MatejS-code/pythonfordataanalysis/README.md

 # Python for Data Analysis

-This is my repo for all my Python projects

 Project 1: Analyzing Amazon Sales Data

 In this project I answered the requested business questions: